VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [Drain-App](https://grisk.itch.io/dain-app)
 <--->
-Dain-App is a free app that let you take any form of media like movies, stop-motion, anime, cartoons, sprites, etc and interpolate new frames, generating a bigger frame-rate from the original file. {{< vale >}}**NOTE: drain-app only runs on systems with an NVDIA GPU**{{< /vale >}}
+Dain-App is a free app that let you take any form of media like movies, stop-motion, anime, cartoons, sprites, etc and interpolate new frames, generating a bigger frame-rate from the original file. **NOTE: drain-app only runs on systems with an NVDIA GPU**
 <--->
 {{< /columns2 >}}